 sudo mount -a

-2. Copy the files from your current Home folder to the new Home folder
+2. Copy the Files from Your Current Home Folder to the New Partition

-The next thing we are going to do is to copy all the files from the current Home folder to the new Home folder.
-You can simply do a “Select all”, “Copy” and “Paste” to transfer all the files to the new Home folder.
-However, you might be missing out the hidden files and some of the file permissions might not be preserved.
-A more complete method would be using
+Next, copy all of the files from the current Home folder to the new Home folder.
+You can simply do the usual “Select all,” “Copy” and “Paste” routine to transfer all of the files to the new Home folder.
+However, you might be missing the hidden files, and some of the file permissions might not be preserved.
+Use

 cd / sudo mv /home /home_backup sudo mkdir /home

-What the above commands do is to move the existing Home folder to Home_backup, and create an empty Home folder for the new Home folder to mount to.
+The above commands move the existing Home folder to Home_backup and create an empty Home folder for the new Home folder to mount to.

 sudo nano /etc/fstab